-Applicants to the University are required to pay a non-refundable Application Fee of \$60.
-The Application Fee is subject to change and will apply to applications that are in process.
-The Application Fee must be paid by the applicant along with his or her application for stude at all undergraduate levels at UoPeople.
-The Application Fee does not include any additional fees that may be required for third party evaluation.
-Individuals who apply for readmission and/or academic renewal must pay the Application Fee in effect at the time they reapply to the University. cannot pay unable to pay the Application Fee may contact the Financial Aid Office to explain why they the Application Fee.
-UoPeople may request clarification and 'proof of circumstance' the inability to pay this fee.
-Proof of circumstance may include: A signed declaration testifying to the applicant's inability to pay the requested fee
+1-1 Applicants to the University are required to pay a non-refundable Application Fee of $\$60$.
+The Application Fee is subject to change and will apply to applications that are in process. • • e must be paid by the applicant along with his or her application for study e levels at UoPeople.
+The Application Fee party evaluation. e does not include any additional fees that may be required for third • • oly for readmission and/or academic renewal must pay the Application time they reapply to the University. cannot pa y the Application Fe application Fee may contact the Financial Aid Office to explain why they e.
+UoPeople may request clarification and 'proof of circumstance' his fee.
+Proof of circumstance may include:

+☐ A signed declaration testifying to the applicant's inability to pay the requested fee